dilyn-corner/KISS-kde/README.md

 You might have a few extra programs, like `pcre2` and some `xcb` already installed.
 Great!
 It might save you time.
 Not really.
-You shouldn't have too many conflicts to deal with, with any.
+You shouldn't have too many conflicts to deal with, if any.
 Just make sure you've uninstalled `qt5` and friends.

 To get a 'minimal' KDE (it's over a hundred packages),